 Diarrhea due to motility disorders

-Diarrhea can also follow from increased intestinal motility and the subsequently reduced water resorption, or from diminished motility of the small intestine with bacterial overgrowth and the subsequent malabsorption syndrome.
+Diarrhea can also follow from increased intestinal motility and the subsequently reduced water resorption, or diminished motility of the small intestine with bacterial overgrowth and the subsequent malabsorption syndrome.
 Possible causes are, for instance, hyperthyroidism, pheochromocytoma, and carcinoid syndrome, or possibly sympathetic overstimulation (e.g., due to stress).
 Irritable bowel syndrome sometimes referred to as functional diarrhea, also causes diarrhea.
 Reduced intestinal motility can also be due to a prior vagotomy, a stomach resection, or a diabetic enteropathy (autonomic neuropathy).

 Diagnostic indicators for chronic diarrhea

 Etiology of acute diarrhea

 More than 90% of acute diarrhea cases have an infectious origin.
 The most common cause of acute diarrhea is an infection with enteropathogenic viruses (e.g., noroviruses and rotaviruses).
 Bacterial pathogens (e.g., enteritis-inducing salmonella, Campylobacter jejuni, Shigella, and enterohemorrhagic Escherichia coli (EHEC)) can also cause acute diarrhea; enterotoxigenic E. coli (ETEC) and cholera have to be considered as pathogens of traveler’s diarrhea.
 Diagnosis is made by the identification of the pathogenic agents in the stool.

 Further causes of acute diarrhea include food poisoning (enterotoxins, especially Staphylococcus aureus), fungus poisoning, uremia, and medication (e.g., laxatives and cytostatic agents).
-A special case is the pseudomembranous colitis (antibiotic-associated colitis): a dangerous infection with Clostridium difficile which may develop after a (usually iatrogenic) damage to the intestinal flora caused by antibiotics.
+A special case is pseudomembranous colitis (antibiotic-associated colitis): Dangerous infection with Clostridium difficile which may develop after a (usually iatrogenic) damage to the intestinal flora caused by antibiotics.
 If antibiotic-associated colitis is being suspected, a stool culture should be obtained and screened for C. difficile.
-In case of bloody mucoid diarrhea, a colonoscopy is indicated.
+In the case of bloody mucoid diarrhea, a colonoscopy is indicated.